gplepage/corrfitter/doc/source/example-etab.rst

 *a priori* information in the prior --- the data are not sufficiently accurate to add much new information to what was in the prior.
 The prior is less important for the three quantities tabulated here.
-The dominant source of error in each case comes from the *svd* cut.
+The dominant source of error in each case comes from either the SVD cut or the statistical errors in the data.

 Fit Stability
 ---------------